shahincsejnu/cheat_sheets/Git/README.md

 ## Introduction to git

 1. use SSH during cloning a repo, cause if we use HTTPS then need to give username and password every time but if we use SSH only once we need to give the SSH public key in github
+2. when we do pull, two types of work happen : fetch and merge